 There are three initiatives in the Treasury Housing Programs: the Making Home Affordable Program, the Housing Finance Agency Hardest-Hit Fund and the FHA-Refinance Program.
 The OFS has determined that credit reform accounting is not applicable to the Treasury Housing Programs Under TARP except for the FHA-Refinance Program.
 Therefore, liabilities for the Making Home Affordable Program and Housing Finance Agency Hardest-Hit Fund are accounted for in accordance with SFFAS No. 5, Accounting for Liabilities of the Federal Government.
 In accordance with this standard, a liability is recognized for any unpaid amounts due and payable as of the reporting date.
-The liability estimate, as of September 30, 2014 and 2013, is based on information about loan modifications reported by participating servicers for the Making Home Affordable Program and participating states for the Housing Finance Agency Hardest-Hit Fund.
+The liability estimate, as of September 30, 2015 and 2014, is based on information about loan modifications reported by participating servicers for the Making Home Affordable Program.
 See Note 5.